-When logging in to Create, some users might see this message:
+When logging in to Clipchamp, some users might see a version of this message:

-"We've detected that your hardware is currently unsupported by Create.
-For the best possible experience, try updating your operating system and internet browser to the latest versions."
+"We've detected that your hardware is currently not supported by Clipchamp.
+For the best possible experience, try updating your operating system or internet browser to the latest versions."

 If you see this, first ensure that you:

 Are working on a desktop or laptop computer, not a tablet or smartphone.

 If working in the browser, are using Google Chrome or Microsoft Edge.

 Enhanced web security in Edge

 In addition, if you're accessing Clipchamp in Edge, check if "added security" is enabled for app.clipchamp.com.
 If it is turned on, you'll see this in the address bar of the browser: